elves/elvish/website/ref/language.md

 ## Wildcard expansion

 **Wildcard patterns** are expressions that contain **wildcards**.
 Wildcard patterns evaluate to all filenames they match.
+In other shells these patterns may be known as "globs".

 In examples in this section, we will assume that the current directory has the following structure: